viktorbezdek/awesome-github-projects/README.md

 - [nandorojo/moti](https://github.com/nandorojo/moti) - 🐼  The React Native (+ Web) animation library, powered by Reanimated 3.
 - [typeless-js/typeless](https://github.com/typeless-js/typeless) - A complete toolkit for building scalable React apps with Typescript.
 - [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building
-- [smapiot/piral](https://github.com/smapiot/piral) - :rocket: Framework for next generation web apps using micro frontends. ⭐️ Star to support our work!
+- [smapiot/piral](https://github.com/smapiot/piral) - 🚀 Framework for next generation web apps using micro frontends. ⭐️ Star to support our work!
 - [unlock-protocol/unlock](https://github.com/unlock-protocol/unlock) - Ʉnlock is a protocol for memberships built on a blockchain.
 - [hoangvvo/next-connect](https://github.com/hoangvvo/next-connect) - The TypeScript-ready, minimal router and middleware layer for Next.js, Micro, Vercel, or Node.js http/http2
 - [bennycode/trading-signals](https://github.com/bennycode/trading-signals) - Technical indicators to run technical analysis with JavaScript & TypeScript. 📈